mrahmetpolat/myprofile/README.md

   </article>
   <article>
     <h3>Interest in IT?</h3>
-    <p> II have always been interested in technology and technological improvements since my childhood.
+    <p> I have always been interested in technology and technological improvements since my childhood.
       I believe everything started when I first saw Star Wars, Star Tek, and Battlestar Galactica and fell in love at the same moment in the 1990s.
       My dad got me my first computer in 2000 when I got into university.
 Since then, computers are a big part of my life at home and work. <br> <br>
       Working with computers, understanding programming languages, and being able to produce something with them was always one of my dreams.